notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 In the above example, the reference to the container image using the digest value is `localhost:5000/net-monitor@sha256:073b75987e95b89f187a89809f08a32033972bb63cda279db8a9ca16b7ff555a`.

 > Note：
-> If you use a tag value to sign an image, `notation` will determine the digest value of the current image associated and will use that digest to sign.
-Tags can be used to reference the container image.
+> Notation resolves the tag to the digest before signing if a tag is used to identify the container image.

 ## List the signatures associated with the container image